Your brand tells the world who you are, do you have a strategic intention?

 Smart companies are aware of this and understand that brand development is an important tool for the company if it’s used correctly.
 They use their brands strategically to achieve the desired effect.

-As the company develops, it will encounter several communication challenges beyond, for example, the need to increase sales.
-This can be anything from entering new markets to standing out from the competition.
-The company may want to hire people, and will then be eager to use the brand as a spearhead in relation to recruitment.
+As your business grows, it will face more communication challenges than just the need to increase sales.
+This could be anything from entering new markets to standing out from the competition.
+Your business may want to hire people, and will be keen to use your brand as a spearhead in recruitment.

 Another scenario could be that the company needs to raise capital and thus uses the brand consciously to attract investors.
-A clear and strong brand is a value that puts you in touch with people who mean something to you, shows who you are, creates dialogue and not least sets the agenda.
+A clear and strong brand is a value that puts you in touch with people who matter to you, shows who you are, creates dialogue and, not least, sets the agenda.

 Checklist